rnm-code-repo/Weather-Dashboard/README.md

 # Components and APIs

-This webpage uses HTML5, Bootstrap, CSS to display weather information And following API providers were used to get weather information using Axios
+This webpage uses HTML5, Bootstrap, CSS to display weather information.

+Following API providers were used to get weather information using Axios

 **APIs used**
 - openweather.org